peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Returns:</b>

 The quotient of the two numbers.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.

-<b>Exceptions:</b>

- * System.ArithmeticException:
-The rounding mode is ERounding.None and the result is not exact.
+Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.

 ### DivRemNaturalScale

     public PeterO.Numbers.EFloat[] DivRemNaturalScale(
         PeterO.Numbers.EFloat divisor);

 Calculates the quotient and remainder using the DivideToIntegerNaturalScale and the formula in RemainderNaturalScale.
-This is meant to be similar to the divideAndRemainder method in Java's BigDecimal.

 <b>Parameters:</b>

- * <i>divisor</i>: The number to divide by.
+ * <i>divisor</i>: An arbitrary-precision binary float to divide by.

 <b>Returns:</b>